 - Meet the eligibility requirements.
 The criteria vary by country.
-Essentially, you’ll need to be registered as a charitable organization in your country, be registered with TechSoup, and agree to the terms of service.
-Note that governmental organizations, healthcare organizations, and schools are ineligible.
+As we mentioned, you’ll need to be registered as a charitable organization in your country, be registered with TechSoup, and agree to the terms of service.
+Remember that governmental organizations, healthcare organizations, and schools are ineligible.

 - Request a Google for Nonprofits account.
 Once you meet the requirements, you’ll need to request an account for the program.
 Visit the Google for Nonprofits homepage, click ‘Get started,’ and provide some information about your organization and your role.

-- Wait for verification from TechSoup.
-Google works with TechSoup to verify the legitimacy of nonprofits.
+- Wait for verification from TechSoup or Percent.
+Google works with TechSoup and Percent to verify the legitimacy of nonprofits.
 TechSoup reviews most requests within 2-4 business days and may reach out for more documentation to verify your organization.